-The Graduate Program Coordinator supports the Graduate Studies Chair.
-Duties include the coordination and management of resources to assure the following: providing information to prospective graduate students, processing application materials, coordinating application materials for area reviews, notifying applicants of acceptance decisions, counseling graduate students on department, program, and university procedures, and recording and maintaining minutes of Graduate Studies Committee meetings.
-All matters pertaining to the Graduate Studies Program and applications that require office support should be directed to the Graduate Program Coordinator.
+The Academic Program Coordinator also supports the Graduate Studies Chair.
+Duties include the coordination and management of resources to assure the following: recruitment of prospective graduate students, processing application materials, coordinating application materials for area reviews, notifying applicants of acceptance decisions, counseling graduate students on department, program, and university procedures, and recording and maintaining minutes of Graduate Studies Committee meetings.
+All matters pertaining to the Graduate Studies Program and applications that require office support should be directed to the Academic Program Coordinator.

-iii.
-Department Manger
+ii.
+Department Manager

-The Department manager is responsible for the daily running of the administrative office, which includes both graduate and undergraduate program coordinators, as well as the fiscal officer and has oversight for the Arts advisor and the technical staff deployed throughout the department.
+The Department manager is responsible for the daily running of the administrative office, which includes the Academic Program Coordinator, as well as the fiscal officer and has oversight for the Arts advisor and the technical staff deployed throughout the department.
 The Manager keeps the faculty informed about procedures to be followed in submitting work to the office staff as well as helping faculty to determine whom it needs to be directed to.
 The Manger handles all HR questions and is available to assist faculty with questions related to grant dispersal.

-iv.
+iii.
 Technical Staff